irsbugs/kiwipycon2017/README.md

 # kiwipycon2017
 # Client / Server Programming Model, Desktop-Bus Communication, pydbus python library

-Slide show and Code from Kiwi PyCon - 3 December 2017
+Slide show files and Demonstration code from Kiwi PyCon - 3 December 2017

 The pydbus library is used to perform 4 x method calls and 1 x emission of a signal.